Macau casinos can reopen from Thursday: govt

 “Until the suspensions are lifted, most mainland Chinese customers will not be able to enter Macau,” said the Sanford Bernstein team.
 They added: “There is no clarity at this time from China, when such travel may begin to be permitted.”

-Mr Lei said that the government’s decision to allow casinos to re-open followed an assessment of public health risk posed locally by the Covid-19 coronavirus crisis.
+Secretary Lei said during Monday’s briefing that the government’s decision to allow casinos to reopen followed an assessment of public health risk posed locally by the Covid-19 coronavirus crisis.
 He also noted that the casino sector was very important for the city’s labour market, employing around 84,000 people.

-The casino closure order is having a big impact on casino operators in Macau.
+The casino closure order is having a significant negative impact on casino operators in Macau.
 During a conference call with investment analysts last week, management at MGM Resorts International said the closure of the group’s two Macau casinos was costing it US$1.5 million a day, the “majority” of that comprised of staff pay.

 Rival casino operator Wynn Resorts Ltd said on February 6 that the temporary closure of its two casinos in Macau was costing the group between US$2.4 million to US$2.6 million a day.

-During Monday’s press conference, the Macau government also announced that non-resident workers entering Macao from mainland China would have to undergo a 14-day quarantine period and obtain a official medical declaration issued by a recognised entity, stating they are free of the coronavirus, before being allowed to the city.
-The move aimed to lower the risk of “cross-contamination” of the viral pneumonia, namely by reducing the number of people crossing the border between Macau and the neighbouring city of Zhuhai, where most of these non-resident workers that live outside of Macau reside.
+During Monday’s press conference, the Macau government also announced that non-resident workers entering Macau from mainland China would have to undergo a 14-day quarantine period and obtain an official medical declaration issued by a recognised entity in the neighbouring city of Zhuhai, stating they were free of the coronavirus, before being allowed to enter the city.
+The move aimed to lower the risk of “cross-contamination” of the viral pneumonia, namely by reducing the number of people crossing the border between Macau and Zhuhai, where most of these non-resident workers that live outside of Macau reside.

-Casino operators in Macau employ a significant number of non-resident workers accross a range of positions, except croupiers – only locals are entitled to deal cards at the city’s casinos.
+Casino operators in Macau employ a significant number of non-resident workers accross a range of positions, except croupiers – only locals are entitled to deal cards at the city’s gaming floors.

 Feb 14, 2020